the-lupaxa-project/.github/WORKFLOWS.md

     uses: the-lupaxa-project/.github/.github/workflows/reusable-ensure-sha-pinned-actions.yml@master
 ```

+<span id="reusable-generate-release"></span>

-#### Generate Release
+#### Generate Release (reusable-generate-release.yml)

-Generic GitHub release creator that takes a tag, generates a changelog, and creates a GitHub Release via softprops/action-gh-release,
+Reusable wrapper for the `reusable-generate-release.yml` to create generic GitHub releases that takes a tag, generates a changelog, and creates a GitHub
-so any repo can get consistent, documented releases.
+Release via softprops/action-gh-release, so any repo can get consistent, documented releases.

 <details>
 <summary><strong>Click to expand: Inputs Accepted by this workflow</strong></summary>